Dr. Rhea Seddon

 About Dr. Rhea Seddon - NASA Astronaut, Medical Doctor, Author and Speaker on Leadership & Teamwork:

-A woman of many firsts, Dr. Rhea Seddon was one of only six women in a class of 100 in medical school - and the first woman ever accepted to her General Surgery Residency Program.
+Dr. Rhea Seddon is a woman of many firsts, was one of only six women in a class of 100 in medical school - and the first woman ever accepted to her General Surgery Residency Program.
 As one of the first six women accepted into the Astronaut Corps, her marriage to fellow Astronaut Capt.
 Robert “Hoot” Gibson produced the first astronaut couple - and the two of them produced the first official “astrotots.”
 She was the eighth woman accepted to the Astronaut Hall of Fame.
 Besides her space career, Rhea’s life experiences have led her from surgeon to licensed private pilot, to healthcare executive, entrepreneur, business owner, author and now inspirational public speaker.

 Dr. Seddon spent 19 years with the National Aeronautics and Space Administration (NASA).
 In 1978 she was selected as one of the first Astronaut classes to include women.
 She served as a Mission Specialist on Space Shuttle flights in 1985 and 1991 - and as Payload Commander in charge of all science activities on her final flight in 1993.
 This brought her total time in space to 30 days.

 After leaving NASA in 1997, Dr. Seddon was the Assistant Chief Medical Officer of the Vanderbilt Medical Group in Nashville for 11 years.
 There she led an initiative to improve patient safety, quality of care, and team effectiveness by the use of an aviation-based model of Crew Resource Management.
 She then helped to found LifeWings Partners, LLC which teaches this concept to healthcare institutions across the United States.